julianbrowne/piggybank/readme.md

 To set a cookie, use the "cookies" key.

     manager.addCall("/user/42", { method: "get", cookies: { cookieName: "cookie_value" }, name: "get user 42 details" });

+Piggybank logs useful information to the browser console by default.
+It's possible to override the default action by passing on a reference to a logging function of the form:

+	function(message) { // do something with message  }

+And attaching it to the piggybank instance:

+	b.logger = myLoggingFunction;

 #### Call Order